judekanjamala/RelRL/README.md

 translates source programs to WhyML programs that explicitly act on a model of the heap.
 The program logic WhyRel implements is based on relational region logic and VCs pertinent to this logic are encoded in pre- and post-conditions and as additional lemmas for the user to establish.
-See the `examples/` directory for some case studies we've performed using WhyRel.
+Note that WhyRel also provides a full implementation of unary region logic and can be used to verify programs in this setting.
+See the `examples/` directory for some case studies done using WhyRel.

 This repository contains the sources for a new version of WhyRel.
 The previous version was used to evaluate a rich set of case studies but is no longer